 - (a) Individual on-site sewage treatment system.
 A septic tank used in an individual on-site sewage treatment system for a residential unit with four (4) or fewer bedrooms shall have a liquid capacity of at least one thousand (1,000) gallons.
 An additional two hundred and fifty (250) gallons of capacity must be added for each additional bedroom. - (b) Small public sewage system.
-Small public sewage systems with a daily flow of one hundred (100) gallons or less may use a septic tank with a liquid capacity of no less than five hundred (500) gallons.
-Small public systems with daily flows exceeding one hundred (100) gallons shall have a liquid capacity equal to or greater than the average daily flow plus fifty percent (50%), but in no case shall it be less than one thousand (1,000) gallons. - (c) Two-compartment tanks.
+The liquid capacity for a septic tank used in a small public sewage system shall be equal to or greater than the average daily flow plus fifty percent (50%), but in no case shall it be less than one thousand (1,000) gallons. - (c) Two-compartment tanks.
 The capacity of the influent compartment of a two-compartment tank shall not be less than one-half (1/2) nor more than two-thirds (2/3) of the total required liquid capacity of the tank. - (d) All septic tanks.
 All septic tanks shall be designed to have: - (1) a liquid depth of at least three feet (3') but not more than six and one-half feet (6-1/2'); and - (2) an air space of eight inches (8") or more inside the tank.